Voting Tools

 Floridians who want to keep voting by mail must submit a new mail ballot request.

-All previous mail ballot requests expired after the November 2022 election.
-New requests are now required after each general election cycle.
+All mail ballot requests expire at the end of 2024.
+New requests are required after each general election cycle.
+Request your ballot today to keep voting by mail in 2025 and 2026.

 Requests can be made online, by calling your county Supervisor of Elections office, or in writing using the statewide request form.
 Keep reading for more information about the new vote-by-mail rules.